agb32/cosmadoc/docs/source/jupyter.md

 ## Recommended access

-Run this command in the terminal of your local machine to set up an ssh tunnel to cosma:
+Run this command in the terminal of your local machine to set up a ssh tunnel to cosma:

     ssh -N -L 8443:login7b.cosma.dur.ac.uk:443 USER@login7b.cosma.dur.ac.uk